caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/troubleshooting/dns_sd.rst

 DNS-SD Troubleshooting
 ======================

-The :code:`avahi-utils` image allows checking of DNS-SD results from what docker containers will see on the :code:`matter-bridge` network.
+The :code:`avahi-utils` container image allows checking of DNS-SD results from what containers will see on the :code:`matter-bridge` network.
 This is useful from the RPi as DNS-SD records will leak from the :code:`docker0` interface with incorrect addresses when commands are run from the host.
 The following examples assume the OTBR service is running and configured.

 Scanning for Services
 ---------------------

-   .. warning:: The chosen IPv4 address must be unique from other docker containers on the host's broadcast domain to ensure a unique MAC address is generated.
+   .. warning:: The chosen IPv4 address must be unique from other containers on the host's broadcast domain to ensure a unique MAC address is generated.

    .. note::